 No products in the cart.

 Our clothespin variety may not make their own relaxing summery noises, but they DO mimic another trait I’ve noticed in my many summers of cicada observation… these little guys grab on to anything and everything!
-My last couple of summers in Ohio were years of larger than normal cicada populations.
-They’d fall out of trees, pop out of bushes, cling onto the window screens, and by the middle of their season, we’d find their empty shells hanging EVERYWHERE.
+My last couple of summers in Ohio were years that produced annual cicada populations that were larger than the norm.
+They’d fall out of trees, pop out of bushes, cling onto the window screens, and by the middle of their season, we’d find their empty cicada shells hanging EVERYWHERE.

-PRESS PLAY TO SEE OUR CLOTHESPIN CICADAS IN ACTION…
+PRESS PLAY TO SEE OUR CLOTHESPIN CICADA CRAFT IN ACTION…

 We’ve had an embarrassing amount of fun this week moving our cicadas around to different parts of the house for surprise insect sightings.
-Some of us appreciate the clip-on feature much more than others…! 😉 There are a billion ways to make these cicadas look exactly like the kind YOU see where you are, so read through the whole tutorial for some simple ideas to help you create your very own cicada brood!
+Some of us appreciate the clip-on feature much more than others…! 😉 There are a billion ways to make this cicada craft look exactly like the kind YOU see where you are, so read through the whole tutorial for some simple ideas to help you create your very own cicada brood!

 For more adventures in recycled insect crafting, turn old crayons into a beautiful flutter of melted crayon butterflies!
 You could also create a DIY bug observation box to house your cicadas, or use a cardboard box and recycled plastic to build a play pet tank and artful cicada habitat!

-For your own DIY clothespin cicadas you’ll need:
+For your own DIY clothespin cicada you’ll need:

 - A plastic spoon